Paleo Bars

 • Milk.
 I used unsweetened almond milk but any milk works.

-How to make paleo protein bars
+How to make paleo bars

 how to make paleo protein bars.